WasteManager/nix-admin.md/admin-account-create.md

   - (Verify access)
   - as the created account, escalate priv via: sudo -s
   - Sudo whoami #output should be root

+# Update SSL cert workflow
+  - login to server whos ssl cert has expired
+  - use openssl to generate CSR
+  - Give csr to sysadmin
+  - They will give you new server.key
+  - take content of key and update the server.key in the server
+  - restart machine